Depending on your laptop there are a few clients that can be installed.

 device should have a different ssh key pair.

 Learn how to use SSH Agent on your desktop/laptop.
-If on Windows,
+On Windows,

 You should see three items on screen: a .pkg file for Mac clients, a .exe file for Windows,